 If Falcon Valley seems too challenging for you or you don’t have 7-7.5 hours to do the full loop, there’s a chance to shorten it.
 After hiking Kláštorská glen you can choose an easy way down to Podlesok from Kláštorisko fork.

 Best time for this hike

 The high season for hiking is from late spring until autumn, but waterfalls are the most beautiful in late spring/early June after snowmelt.
 Be prepared with raincoats all the time even in summer – but summer showers are usually quick.

 Where to stay

-We stayed in the small town of Hrabušice which is in walking distance from Podlesok parking lot (maybe 15-20 minutes walk).
-The closest city is Poprad and it’s about 20 minutes from Podlesok by car.
-We usually book private rooms or apartments online.
-Cheap hostel chains like in the US don’t exist in Eastern Europe, private rooms are often the best deals for budget travellers.
-They usually have bathroom and a shared kitchen, too.
+We stayed in the small town of Hrabušice that’s in walking distance from Podlesok parking lot (maybe 15-20 minutes walk).
+The closest city is Poprad – it’s about 20 minutes from Podlesok by car.
+We usually book private rooms or apartments online – they are often the best deals for budget travellers.
+They usually have bathroom (shared or private) and a shared kitchen, too.

 What about you?
 Do you have a favorite glen hike?

 And here’s a shot of a Slovak Paradise map what we found at Podlesok trailhead just to make your planning easier:

 Disclosure: Please note that affiliate links are used in this post, and at no additional cost to you, we earn a commission if you make a purchase.
 If you are ready to book your trip and would like to support this website in some way, here’s your chance.
 Thank you! 🙂